Registration Basics Show Registration Basics

 third choice class will be just as exciting!

-allow us to add 2 more students.
-It is important that students or
+waitlists.
+It is important that students or their advisors or

-the honors program to explain why a specific course is needed
+program to explain why a specific course is needed so we can

 Junior Registration Information Show